Nandini0206/bank-tech-test/README.md

 ## Bank Tech Test

-Practice of a tech test.
+Practice of a tech test - simple banking application written in Ruby.

 ### Requirements